Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 Verified Plinko / Crash / Mines RTP99.0 percent97.0 percentStake

-Catalogue depth (standard originals + variants)Largest in our 10-brand setMid-large catalogueStake
+Catalogue depth (standard originals + variants)Largest in our operator setMid-large catalogueStake

 Licensing + operational historyCuraçao, 2017 launchCuraçao, establishedStake (longer track record)